Westmount, Saskatoon: Recreation

+Community Association

 The Westmount Community Association works to enhance the quality of life for its residents.
 It promotes and coordinates leisure programs and social activities, and provides a voice for the community on issues of local concern.
 A number of seasonal programs are offered at Westmount Community School, also the site of the outdoor rink.
+The Association coordinates events within the community, and works alongside community organisations from neighbouring Caswell Hill, Mayfair, and Mount Royal.
+Coordination and events are mostly communicated through Facebook.